- Lawyer, State Government

 Abbott worked at the Butler & Binion law firm in Houston from 1984 until 1992, when he was elected a state trial judge.

 In 1984, when he was 26, Abbott was struck by a falling tree limb while jogging and was partially paralyzed, requiring the use of a wheelchair.
-He sued the owner of the Houston property where the tree fell and won a tax-free settlement he has declined to divulge; a Houston plaintiff's lawyer told the San Antonio Express-News in 2002 that it was more than $10 million.
+He sued the owner of the Houston property where the tree fell and won a tax-free settlement; a Houston plaintiff's lawyer told the San Antonio Express-News in 2002 that it was more than $10 million.

 He was appointed to the Texas Supreme Court by then-Gov. George W. Bush in 1995.